 Add balsamic - While adding balsamic vinegar isn't common in Italy, a little drizzle of vinegar or balsamic syrup is delicious!
 Be sure to add the drizzle right before serving since it soaks and spreads into the cheese.

-Make it a warm dish - Saute the tomatoes instead of serving them cold.
-They become dip-like and are perfect when scooped up with fresh bread slices.
+Make it a warm dish - Saute or roast the tomatoes instead of serving them cold.
+The tomatoes become dip-like and are perfect when scooped up with fresh bread slices.
 Burrata can also be briefly heated, it becomes warm and even softer on the inside.

-2. Place the burrata cheese balls onto a plate or shallow bowl.
-The burrata can be left as whole balls or can be torn into smaller pieces.
-Arrange the sugarplum or cherry tomato slices around the burrata.
+- Place the burrata cheese balls onto a small serving platter or shallow bowl.
+The burrata can be left as whole balls, they can be torn into smaller pieces or the ball can be cut open with a knife.
+Scatter the tomatoes around the burrata.

-3. Drizzle the olive oil over the top of the salad, sprinkle it with salt and pepper, and garnish it with shredded, torn, or small whole fresh basil leaves.
+- Drizzle the extra virgin olive oil over the top of the salad, sprinkle it with flaky salt and freshly ground black pepper, and garnish it with shredded, torn, or small whole fresh basil leaves.

 Common Questions